 I stumbled over my words.
 “Yes, uh, Lady Sonea is—”

 “Indeed,” she said with a nod.
-“You attend their arcane school then?”
+“Are you a magic user?
+Do you attend the Academy?”

 “Oh, not yet.”